ccyip/docker-taype/README.md

 make
 ```

-You should see two lines of `Closed under the global context`, which are printed
+These commands should output two lines stating `Closed under the global
-out from the file `taype-theories/theories/lang_taype/metatheories.v`,
+context`.
+These are produced from the file
-indicating that the main theorems are proved without any axioms.
+`taype-theories/theories/lang_taype/metatheories.v`, indicating that both of the
+key theorems have been proved without any axioms.

-We summarize the correspondence between the paper and the Coq formalization in
+The following table summarizes the correspondence between the paper and the Coq
-the following table, and discuss the discrepancies after:
+formalization:

 | In paper | In artifact | Comment |
 | -------- | ----------- | ------- |